The way businesses approach cost control is changing drastically as the majority of industries continue to undergo digital transformations.

 When talking about cost controls, business owners first put down a “baseline” and then measure the variance between it and the actual cost, taking corrective action to minimize unexpected spikes.

 Handling business expenses is definitely not a “set it and forget it” consideration.
-Rather, think of it as a continuous, cyclical process that involves steps like the following.
+Rather, think of it as a continuous, cyclical process that involves the following steps:

 Cost control starts by implementing project controls; predicting the upcoming costs of a project, whether it’s for equipment, materials, staff, or even just time spent.
 The resource planning step occurs before the actual work begins.